 Early years are crucial for developing healthy habits among children and hence, the significance of feeding is beyond debate.
 25% of calorie intake in the first two years is purely devoted to growth and infants need extra calories to maintain the functions of rapidly developing organs.
 (Trahms and Pipes, 1997).

-When it comes to nutrition for children, breastfeeding best suits infants because of multiple reasons.
+When it comes to nutrition for children and increasing their appetite, breastfeeding best suits infants because of multiple reasons.
 Human milk is high in fat and low in proteins, and this balance is ideal for a rapidly growing nervous system.
 Apart from this, breastfeeding helps in ensuring healthy physical growth, nutritional completeness and digestibility.
 Research has proven time and again that breastfed infants accept new solid foods more easily than bottle-fed infants, perhaps because of their greater experience with a variety of flavours which pass from the maternal diet into mother’s milk.
-So, the very first tip is to breastfeed as much as you can if you want to enhance the appetite of your child!
+So, the very first tip is to breastfeed as much as you can if you want to increase the appetite of your child!

 Keeping child nutrition guidelines in mind, the World Health Organization (WHO) recommends breastfeeding until 18 months, with solid food added at six months.
 Mothers who do not produce sufficient breast milk or cannot be with the child all the time can still combine breastfeeding with bottle-feeding, though exclusive breastfeeding for the first six months is highly recommended.